wawa-wahoonito/Sublime_Copilot_Public/ReadMe.md

 3. Allow Copliot to Sign in

-	1. Ctrl + N to open an empty file.
+	- a.
+Ctrl + N to open an empty file.
 The next steps won't work if you don't pretend you are working on a file..
-	2. Type Shift + Ctrl + P: Search "Copilot Sign in" or just "Sign in"
+	- b.
+Type Shift + Ctrl + P: Search "Copilot Sign in" or just "Sign in"
-	3. A GitHub website will show up on the browser.
+	- c.
+A GitHub website will show up on the browser.
 A message will show up on the sublime.
 Click ok.
-	4. Other sublime will show an 8-digit number, or it is on the clipboard.
+	- d.
+Other sublime will show an 8-digit number, or it is on the clipboard.
 Press "Ctrl V" to show the one-time passcode.
-	5. Enter 8 digits on the pop-up GitHub browser.
+	- e.
+Enter 8 digits on the pop-up GitHub browser.
 Click ok.

 	- *Note*: If you do the following which technically seems to be the same, but you may not update the setting propertly.
 		- "Preference -> Package setting -> LSP -> Server -> LSP copilot -> Sign In"